JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 802.11b(1G)  |    2.4 GHz    |  20 MHz    |  N/A   |   11 Mbps
 Legacy 802.11  |    2.4 GHz   |   20 MHz   |   N/A   |   2 Mbps

+### Cloud v Vitualization
+* virtualization is a technology, where cloud is an environment.
+* virtualization is a technology that allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system, and clouds are IT environments that abstract, pool, and share scalable resources across a network.
+* Clouds are usually created to enable cloud computing, which is the act of running workloads within that system.
+* Cloud architecture

 ## [network troubleshooting]
+### built-in tools to troubleshoot network issues.
+1) Command Prompt Commands
+First, ipconfig provides information about your current connection.
+Second, use the ping command to send a few packets of information to a remote server. others: Tracert/traceroute, Nslookup, Netstat
+2) Built-In Troubleshooting Utilities
+Windows contains built-in troubleshooters for common problem areas like printing, Windows Update, and audio.
 ### 1. If your computer runs slow, how to troubleshout(linux server)?
 * Because of some of the following reasons:
     * Many unnecessary services started or initialised at boot time by the init program